Edexcel ESOL English for Speakers of Other Languages

 Edexcel ESOL (English for Speakers of Other Languages) qualifications help learners gain English literacy for use in education, employment and everyday life.
-Find out more about what ESOL qualifications are, who they’re for and how they’re assessed.
+Find out more about what ESOL qualifications are, who they are for and how they are assessed.

 What are ESOL qualifications?

-Edexcel ESOL qualifications support learners whose first language isn’t English.
+Edexcel ESOL qualifications support learners whose first language is not English.
 Learners are taught communication skills such as reading, writing, speaking and listening.

 These qualifications have been developed in response to a call by the government and employers to have an increased level of basic English literacy in everyday life, education and employment.
 They are based on the Adult ESOL Core Curriculum and the National Standards for Adult Literacy.